 Rather than allow Halloween to hangover and mark the start of an eight week spiral down into serious emotional eating, nip it in the bud early this year.
 Then applaud yourself for being willing to care for yourself in non-food ways this coming holiday season.

-Posted by Julie M. Simon, MA, MBA, MFT., psychotherapist, life coach, certified personal trainer, speaker , founder of The 12 Week Emotional Eating Recovery Coaching Program and author of The Emotional Eater’s Repair Manual.
+Posted by Julie M. Simon, MA, MBA, LMFT., psychotherapist, life coach, certified personal trainer, speaker , founder of The 12 Week Emotional Eating Recovery Coaching Program and author of The Emotional Eater’s Repair Manual and When Food Is Comfort.
 If you have a question or topic you would like to see addressed in this blog, go to https: //www.overeatingrecovery.com.

 Image courtesy of Suwit Ritjaroon/FreeDigitalPhotos.net